 Performance at interview

-We do not offer places on this programme without conducting an interview.
+The department does not offer places on this programme without conducting an interview.
 All candidates whose applications demonstrate that they meet the stated entry criteria will be invited for interview.
-Candidates will normally be expected to attend interview in Oxford in person; if a candidate is unable to attend on the date initially proposed, s/he will be offered an alternative interview date.
+Candidates will normally be expected to attend interview in Oxford in person; if a candidate is unable to attend on the date initially proposed, they will be offered an alternative interview date.
 Skype interviews may be held in rare cases, at the discretion of the Programme Director, when travelling to Oxford is difficult or impossible for a candidate within the interview period.

 Interviews are conducted by a minimum of two interviewers.
 An invitation to interview is not a guarantee of an offer of a place.

 Any offer of a place is dependent on the University’s ability to provide the appropriate supervision for your chosen area of work.
 Please refer to the ‘About’ section of this page for more information about the provision of supervision for this course.